tozd/go-errors/README.md

 - Use `errors.Base`, `errors.Basef`, `errors.BaseWrap` and `errors.BaseWrapf`
   to create a tree of constant base errors.
-- Do not use `errors.Errorf` but use `errors.WithDetails` to record both a stack trace and any additional structured details at point where the error occurs.
+- Do not use `errors.Errorf` but use `errors.WithDetails` with a base error to record both a stack trace and any additional structured details at point where the error occurs.
 - You can use `errors.WithStack` or `errors.WithDetails` to do the same with errors coming from outside of your codebase, as soon as possible.
-  If those errors do not have stack traces, consider using `errors.WithMessage` to prefix their error messages with the source of the error (e.g, function name).
+  If it is useful to know at a glance where the error is coming from, consider using `errors.WithMessage` to prefix their error messages with the source of the error (e.g, external function name).
 - If you want to map one error to another while recording the cause, use `errors.WrapWith`.
 If you want to reuse the error message, use `errors.Prefix` or `errors.Errorf` (but only to control how messages are combined).